zowe/zowe-install-packaging/containers/kubernetes/README.md

 This should display a set of YAML with `zowe-config` ConfigMap, `zowe-certificates-cm` ConfigMap and `zowe-certificates-secret` Secret.
 The content should looks similar to `samples/config-cm.yaml`, `samples/certificates-cm.yaml` and `samples/certificates-secret.yaml` but with real values.
 Copy the whole output and save as a YAML file `configs.yaml` on your local computer, verify and then run `kubectl apply -f /path/to/your/configs.yaml`.

+To verify this step,

+- `kubectl get configmaps --namespace zowe` should show two ConfigMaps `zowe-config` and `zowe-certificates-cm`.
+- `kubectl get secrets --namespace zowe` should show a Secret `zowe-certificates-secret`.

 ## Apply Zowe Core Services and Start Zowe

 ```
 kubectl apply -f core/
 ```

+To verify this step,

+- `kubectl get deployments --namespace zowe` should show you a list of deployments including `explorer-jes`, `explorer-mvs`, `explorer-uss`, `files-api`, `jobs-api`, etc. For each of deployment, it should show `1/1` in `READY` column.
+- `kubectl get cronjobs --namespace zowe` should show you a CronJob `cleanup-static-definitions` which `SUSPEND` should be `False`.

 ## Import New Component